 During the season of goodwill when you eat out this Christmas help the homeless.
 Rough sleeping in the UK has nearly tripled since 2010, and last year over 300,000 people in Britain were recorded as homeless.
 You can help by simply heading to the nearest restaurant participating in StreetSmart.
 The UK homeless charity raises funds to tackle the growing crisis by asking restaurant customers to add a voluntary extra quid to their bill.
 Founded in London in 1998, it has raised more than 8.8 million in total.
 Three hundred London restaurants are involved this year from Fera at Claridges, Barrafina, Tredwells to Hoppers and many more.
 For a list of participating restaurants, click the link below.

-Day 4: Finding Santa at The Little Angel Theatre
+The Pixie and the pudding at The Little Angel Theatre

 For the kids

 It’s Christmas Eve on the farm, and the chickens, pigs and cows are fast asleep.
 Inside the farmhouse, the fire is roaring and a delicious, steaming pudding is left out on the windowsill…